 Writer-in-Residence

-We have partnered with Milkweed Editions to offer a yearlong writer-in-residence program designed to provide climate and environmental writers at all stages of their careers with financial and capacity-building support to work on their craft and to bring their writing to a larger audience.
+We’ve partnered with the publisher, Milkweed Editions, to offer a yearlong writer-in-residence program designed to provide climate and environmental writers at all stages of their careers with financial and capacity-building support to work on their craft and to bring their writing to a larger audience.

 Milkweed Edition provides:

-A set number of hours for the writer-in-residence to connect with Milkweed staff (publicist, editors, etc.)
+• A set number of hours for the writer-in-residence to connect with Milkweed’s editors, publicists, and other staff.

 Meet our Inaugural Writer-in-Residence

-is a forest ecologist and biogeochemist, a writer, and a transformer of social systems.
+Dr. Pierra is a forest ecologist and biogeochemist, a writer, and a transformer of social systems.
 Pierre is a queer woman of Caribbean and South Asian heritage and a first-generation American.
-She is the founder and the lead investigator of the Critical Ecology Lab, a nonprofit organization innovating research at the intersection of global ecological change, social justice and liberation of oppressed peoples.
+She is the founder and the lead investigator of the Critical Ecology Lab, a nonprofit organization innovating research at the intersection of global ecological change, social justice, and liberation of oppressed peoples.

 She received an interdisciplinary B.A. in Environmental Studies from New York University, a Ph.D. in Ecology and Evolutionary Biology from Cornell University, and completed a University of California President's Postdoctoral Fellowship at UC Berkeley.
 Her technical expertise is in applying molecular and stable isotope approaches to characterizing the biophysical mechanisms controlling nutrient and carbon cycling in plant and microbial systems experiencing climate change.